Scope & limits (disclaimer)

 Family-aware adjustments (non-medical)

-Where households include older adults, children, or pets, crews often adapt: long-reach dusters, low-splash application, slip-aware floor care where appropriate, low-odor/fragrance-free options on request, and added focus on high-touch zones (banisters, appliance handles, taps).
-These are operational adjustments — not medical or remediation services.
+In households with older adults, children, or pets, cleaning crews often adapt their techniques to reduce disruption or risk.
+These adaptations may include long-reach dusters for hard-to-access areas, low-splash applications, slip-aware floor care, low-odor or fragrance-free solutions on request, and added focus on high-touch areas such as banisters, appliance handles, and taps.
+These measures are operational and do not constitute medical or remediation services.

 Planning & expectations (neutral)

-Rather than proximity promises or timelines, align on a written scope, an availability window, and any sensitivities (fragrance-free preferences, ventilation needs, grab-bar focus).
-Decide in advance if interiors (e.g., oven, fridge) or soft-surface work are included.
-Keep expectations procedural, not outcome-based.
+Rather than promising proximity or specific timelines, it is recommended to align on a written scope, an availability window, and any sensitivities such as fragrance-free preferences or ventilation needs.
+Clients and providers should confirm in advance if the cleaning of appliance interiors (e.g., oven, fridge) or soft surfaces (e.g., upholstery, rugs) is included.
+Expectations should focus on procedure and coverage, not guaranteed outcomes.

 Quality you can review

-• a brief walk-through to set priorities and note delicate surfaces,
+Conducting a brief walk-through to set priorities and identify delicate surfaces.

-• an end-of-visit summary noting completed items and any care guidance (e.g., recommended dry times).
+Providing an end-of-visit summary noting completed items and offering care guidance, such as recommended dry times for floors or textiles.

 Materials & surface care (examples)